EFFECTIVE DATE: May 05, 2022

 Right to acknowledgement and access

-If personal data are transferred to a third country or an international organization, you have the right to be informed of the appropriate guarantees in accordance with GDPR and US data protection laws in connection with the transfer.
+If personal data are transferred to a third country or an international organization, you have the right to be informed of the appropriate guarantees by GDPR and US data protection laws concerning the transfer.

 Right to correction

-You have the right to request Us to correct any inaccurate personal data concerning you without delay.
+You have the right to request Us to correct any inaccurate personal data concerning you immediately.

 Right for cancellation (“Right for oblivion”)